 Implement these new routines and bedtimes, waking times, breakfasts, and dinners for a smoother schedule.
 Create schedules that they can be a part of with to-do lists that celebrate and encourage their successes through acknowledgment and instilling a sense of pride in themselves.
 It helps to keep your anxiety levels under control as it does, unfortunately, add to your children.
 It’s essential to try to relax and prepare yourself with them to create positive experiences for everyone.

 PROS AND CONS OF VIRTUAL VS IN-PERSON SCHOOLING

 Whether your child will be attending virtual vs. in-person schooling or a hybrid combination of the two from their early years to secondary schools and beyond.
 Here are the pros and cons.

 The pros of virtual schooling mean children may have adapted better to a flexible schedule and their own learning spaces.
-Likewise, teachers are still able to assist students regardless of whether they are physically present or not.
+Likewise, providing you have a reliable internet connection with a provider such as viasat internet, for example, teachers are still able to assist students regardless of whether they are physically present or not.
 The cons of having a lack of proper equipment and internet connections can be a concern for many who are not so lucky.
 Having unreliable access to necessities for virtual education is a concern.
 Opportunities for social, emotional, and motivational support from a school setup can be lacking.